-Governments audit taxpayers with the goal of ensuring that the correct amount of tax is paid and collected - not to extract the highest settlements possible - and must do so in an equitable manner.3 Making auditor compensation contingent upon generating additional revenues detracts from those objectives.
+Governments audit taxpayers with the goal of ensuring that the correct amount of tax is paid and collected - not to extract the highest settlements possible - and to do so in an equitable manner.3 Making auditor compensation contingent upon generating additional revenues detracts from those objectives.
 For example, contingency fee auditors have a financial incentive not to inform taxpayers of audit adjustments that could benefit the taxpayer (e.g., missed deductions, tax credits, refund claims, etc.).
-Likewise, where States and localities abdicate the responsibility of selecting taxpayers for audit to third-party auditors, the contingent nature of the auditor's compensation creates a corrosive incentive to focus only on the largest taxpayers in the jurisdiction rather than enforcing the jurisdiction's tax laws in an equitable manner that would encourage compliance across all taxpayer classifications.4 Introducing the contingent fee dynamic into the relationship between taxpayers and tax administrators not only impairs generally accepted goals for auditing taxpayers, but also erodes the trust and communication that facilitates efficient and successful audits.
+Likewise, where states and localities abdicate the responsibility of selecting taxpayers for audit to third-party auditors, the contingent nature of the auditor's compensation creates a corrosive incentive to focus only on the largest taxpayers in the jurisdiction rather than enforcing the jurisdiction's tax laws in an equitable manner designed to encourage compliance across all taxpayer classifications.4 Introducing this contingent fee dynamic into the relationship between taxpayers and tax administrators not only impairs generally accepted goals for auditing taxpayers, but also erodes the trust and communication that facilitates efficient and successful audits.

-The potential for conflicts of interest increases when a contingency fee auditor is a subsidiary of a larger company with multiple affiliates that compete with the companies being audited.
-These business relationships could influence a contingency fee auditor's decision to audit and assess one company over another.
-Indeed, the risk exists that a contingency fee auditor may use its auditor status to confer a competitive advantage to an affiliate in a business competing with an audited company.
-Even if a contingency fee auditor could in practice navigate this conflict, it could not avoid the appearance of impropriety that does not exist when a government employee performs the audit function.
+The potential for conflicts of interest increase when the firms that governments engage to perform these audits are subsidiaries of larger companies with multiple affiliates that compete with the companies being audited.
+These business relationships could influence the contract auditor's decision to audit and assess one company over another.
+Indeed, the risk exists that a contract auditor may use its auditor status to confer a competitive advantage to an affiliate in a business competing with an audited company.
+Even if a contingency fee auditor could in practice navigate this conflict, it could not avoid the appearance of impropriety that simply does not exist when a government employee performs the audit function.
 The inevitability of these conflicts challenges the notion of a fair and impartial tax system.

-Allowing contingency fee auditors to handle confidential taxpayer information raises additional concerns.
-At all levels of government, laws and regulations prohibit disclosure of this sensitive information, subjecting government employees to disciplinary actions and providing for the payment of damages to taxpayers affected by unauthorized use of their confidential information; perhaps more important, safeguarding taxpayer confidentiality is a cultural value in most government agencies.
-In the case of a contingency fee auditor, that culture may not
+Allowing contract auditors to handle confidential taxpayer information raises additional concerns.
+At all levels of government, laws and regulations prohibit disclosure of this sensitive information, subjecting government employees to disciplinary actions and providing for the payment of damages to taxpayers affected by unauthorized use of their confidential information; perhaps more important, safeguarding tax-payer confidentiality is a cultural value in most government agencies.
+In the case of a contingency fee auditor, that culture may not exist and the potential for monetary gain from unauthorized use of taxpayer data may outweigh any disincentive created by these rules given the uncertainty of applying privacy-related disciplinary rules to third-party contractors.
+This leaves tax-payers with little assurance that contract auditors will employ the same high standards of data protection as those used by government employees.